 - Jasperware - First designed by Josiah Wedgewood in the 1770s, Jasperware is a type of stoneware that was used to make pottery and other goods for hundreds of years.
 Usually typified by Wedgewood's specific blue color, Jasperware dresser sets were made even into the 20th century.

-- Limoges porcelain - Dresser sets bearing the Limoges mark are considered incredibly fine pieces, constructed in a specific region of France that is well-known for its porcelain craftsmanship.
+- Limoges porcelain - Dresser sets bearing the Limoges mark are considered incredibly fine pieces, constructed in a specific region of France that is well-known for its porcelain craftsmanship and Limoges china.

 - Porcelain - The more affordable version of a fine Limoges dresser set is a regular set that imitates this high-brow product with cheaper materials.